-The new released macOS Mojave 10.14 has many easy-to-use features, for most part.
+The released macOS Mojave 10.14 has many easy-to-use features, for most part.
 But sometimes, things happen that can really turn you into trouble.
-One of things is when you upgrade to macOS Mojave, your external hard drive shows read-only.
+One of things is when you upgrade to macOS Mojave, your external hard drive shows read-only such as WD My Passport external hard drive suddenly becomes read-only on Mac.
 This problem is caused by various reasons, so here we will analyze some common causes and offer three feasible solutions.

 1. External hard drive is formatted to NTFS.

 In most cases, this happens if you are switching the external hard drive between Mac and Windows.
 It is because the external hard drive is formatted to NTFS for Windows.
 By default, macOS Mojave only enables NTFS read support, but disables NTFS write support.
 You check the information in Disk Utility.

 iBoysoft NTFS for Mac is a comprehensive NTFS for Mac program in the market to enable you easily to read, write, edit, delete, copy files from NTFS drives on macOS Mojave 10.14.

 Besides, iBoysoft NTFS for Mac offers complete NTFS for Mac solutions in Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12 and Mac OS X El Capitan 10.11/Yosemite 10.10/Mavericks 10.9/Mountain Lion 10.8.
 It enables you to unmount, eject, erase and repair the NTFS volumes.
 Also, it can list and open all attached external drives like USB flash drives, SD cards, external hard drives, etc. If necessary, you can reformat other file systems to NTFS with iBoysoft NTFS for Mac as well.

 Tutorial to write to NTFS external hard drive on macOS Mojave with iBoysoft NTFS for Mac